Some Facts That All ETF Investors Should Know

 Great caution is also required in the case of leveraged ETFs.
 For instance, some investors who wanted to multiply their returns in the case of a rally in the oil price purchased the VelocityShares 3x Long Crude Oil ETN (NYSEARCA:UWTI), as its name implies that it is a 3x leveraged ETF on the oil price.
 However, while oil has rallied 60% during the last 12 months, UWTI has lost 40% during that period!

 The reason is that UWTI guarantees that it will offer 3 times the returns of the oil price only on a daily basis.
 Therefore, this is an ETF that should be considered only for a very short-term trade.
-As the ETF continuously sells high and buys low to keep meeting its declared goal, its value is markedly eroded over time and hence it has plunged 40% despite the remarkable oil rally.
+As the ETF continuously sells low and buys high to keep meeting its declared goal, its value is markedly eroded over time and hence it has plunged 40% despite the remarkable oil rally.
 All in all, leveraged ETFs are among the best short candidates in the long term and should certainly be avoided for a long-term trade.

 Only if some investors think that they have excellent timing skills they should consider purchasing a leveraged ETF.
 However, even the most competent investors, including Warren Buffett, have repeatedly admitted that they cannot time the market on a regular basis.
 Therefore, investors should accept this fact and refrain from buying leveraged ETFs, as their losses can mount really quickly.